 Katie’s mom, Kathleen Forer, also of Eau Claire, is in remission for multiple myeloma, a type of blood cancer.
-Although lately she has seen oncologists more often than her primary care physician, she still keeps in touch with Dr. Rantala through the online portal.
+Although lately she has seen oncologists more often, she still keeps in touch with her primary care provider through the online portal.

 “I have a couple of prescriptions through her, and if I ever have a question, I just message her.
 It’s very helpful,” says Kathleen, 68.
 “She knows the whole family, and she considers the mental stress of my disease when she’s treating any of us.”

-“Making the connections and relationships with people through time and getting to know their family makes our job very gratifying.” — Amy Rantala, M.D.
+“Making the connections and relationships with people through time and getting to know their family makes our job very gratifying.” — Family Medicine team

-Dr. Rantala also cares for Katie’s daughter, Allyson, 14, who has asthma and allergies, and son, Jaren, 10, who struggled with MRSA and other health issues when he was younger.
-Above all, Katie says she appreciates the continuity of care she receives through Dr. Rantala and the team.
+The same physician also cares for Katie’s daughter, Allyson, 14, who has asthma and allergies, and son, Jaren, 10, who struggled with MRSA and other health issues when he was younger.
+Above all, Katie says she appreciates the continuity of care she receives through the health care team.

 “Whether it’s Allyson’s or Jaren’s appointment, even if we’re not talking about our physical health, we’re always touching base on what’s up,” says Katie.
 “So if I come in for Allyson’s appointment and something new has happened in the family, it’s nice because you’re not telling the story three or four times.
 You tell it once, and she remembers when we come in for Jaren or me.
 It’s nice to have that continuity.
 It’s something we wouldn’t have if we each had a different provider.”